apache/airflow/docs/apache-airflow/core-concepts/params.rst

 ======

 Params enable you to provide runtime configuration to tasks.
 You can configure default Params in your DAG code and supply additional Params, or overwrite Param values, at runtime when you trigger a DAG.
-Param values are validated with JSON Schema.
-For scheduled DAG runs, default Param values are used.
+:class:`~airflow.models.param.Param` values are validated with JSON Schema.
+For scheduled DAG runs, default :class:`~airflow.models.param.Param` values are used.

 Also defined Params are used to render a nice UI when triggering manually.
 When you trigger a DAG manually, you can modify its Params before the dagrun starts.